square/workflow-swift/Samples/Tutorial/Tutorial5.md

         XCTAssertEqual("Updated Title", state.todo.title)
         XCTAssertEqual("Note", state.todo.note)

         // The parent provided different properties.
-The internal state should be updated with the newly provided properties. let updatedWorkflow = TodoEditWorkflow(initialTodo: TodoModel(title: "New Title", note: "New Note")) updatedWorkflow.workflowDidChange(from: initialWorkflow, state: &state)
+The internal state should be updated with the newly-provided properties. let updatedWorkflow = TodoEditWorkflow(initialTodo: TodoModel(title: "New Title", note: "New Note")) updatedWorkflow.workflowDidChange(from: initialWorkflow, state: &state)
         XCTAssertEqual("New Title", state.todo.title)
         XCTAssertEqual("New Note", state.todo.note)
     }